icewind1991/steam-vent/README.md

 ## State

-While the project is still very incomplete, the basics of authenticating to steam and sending requests is working.
+While the project is still incomplete, the most forms of authenticating to steam are implemented and you can send requests for the protobuf definitions included in the project.

 - [x] Anonymous sessions
 - [x] Password Authentication